ArnaudDeseau/ArnaudDeseau.github.io/_pages/about.md

 <br/><span style="color:#dc143c"> **W**</span>**hat's** <span style="color:#dc143c"> **N**</span>**ew?**

-**01-02-2022:** Starting of my 6 months visiting at Brown University, under the supervision of Oded Galor.
+**01-02-2022:** Starting of my 6 months visiting at Brown University, under the supervision of <a href="https://www.odedgalor.com/" target="_blank">Oded Galor</a>.
 I am really looking forward to present my research and interact with the economics department

-**10-01-2022:** I am looking forward to attending and presenting a poster of my research on French monasteries at the XIX World Economic History Congress (WEHC) to be held in Paris
+**10-01-2022:** I am looking forward to attending and presenting a poster of my research on French monasteries at the XIX World Economic History Congress (<a href="https://www.wehc2022.org/" target="_blank">WEHC</a>) to be held in Paris

 **02-12-2021:** I am looking forward to attending and speaking at the seminar: « Les biens nationaux » : une révolution ?
 XVIIIe – XXIe siècle.
-Enjeux socio-politiques et imaginaires sociaux organized by the CRIHAM at Université de Poitiers
+Enjeux socio-politiques et imaginaires sociaux organized by the <a href="https://sha.univ-poitiers.fr/master-histoire-civilisations-patrimoine/colloque-biens-nationaux/" target="_blank">CRIHAM</a> at Université de Poitiers

 **01-11-2021:** I am honored to be the laureate of the French Community Travel Grant in order to finance my visiting at the Brown University in February